-St John's C of E VA First School is committed to addressing online safety issues around content, contact, conduct and commerce.
+St John's CEVA First School is committed to addressing online safety issues around content, contact, conduct and commerce.
 This includes:

 - Ensuring that online safety is concerned in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that child on child abuse can happen via mobile and smart technology between individuals and groups.
-This should be approached in the same process outlined in section 2.7 Responding to incidents of child on child harm and read in conjunction of St John's C of E VA First School's policy on the acceptable use of mobile smart technology, - Provision of education via remote learning will comply with governmental advice Safeguarding and remote education during coronavirus (COVID-19) GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to safeguarding learners in respect to filtering and monitoring, information security and access management alongside the above will be reviewed annually. - Preparing children with information for any online challenges and hoaxes, sharing information with parents and where to get help.
+This should be approached in the same process outlined in section 2.7 Responding to incidents of child on child harm and read in conjunction with St John's CEVA First School's policy on the use of mobile smart technology (p-drive / staff / policies / mobile phone policy) - Provision of education via remote learning will comply with governmental advice Safeguarding and remote education - GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to safeguarding learners in respect to filtering and monitoring, information security and access management alongside the above will be reviewed annually.

+• Preparing children with information for any online challenges and hoaxes, sharing information with parents and where to get help.